J16N/First-Semester-CS-Assignments/README.md

 ![how to star](https://raw.githubusercontent.com/J16N/First-Semester-CS-Assignments/main/README/star.png)

-If you want to modify my solution or want to have a seperate copy of this repository, you can definitely fork it. :slight_smile:
+If you want to modify my solution or want to have a seperate copy of this repository, you can definitely fork it. :slightly_smiling_face:

 ![how-to-fork](https://raw.githubusercontent.com/J16N/First-Semester-CS-Assignments/main/README/fork.png)